tiepdotme/serenade-wind/_posts/2020-09-17-survey-sea-trial-part-3.md

  - What warranty do you place on your work?
  - How many days will you give me to complete my projects (if you are doing work)?

-If planning to winterize the boat, there's another helpful [haulout checklist](https://astrolabesailing.com/2014/02/19/haulout-checklist/).

 Finally, on splash day, check the work and talk to the yard about the work performed.
 Review the itemized invoice and check it against the estimate.
 Pay the bill and tip the workers.
 Compare the boat's condition (pre-haul and post-haul list and photos).
 Check the rigging.

 {% assign pwimg="rjs-wing-keel_2x" %}